-What will I learn in AQA GCSE DRAMA?
+What will I learn in BTEC Tech Award in Performing Arts?

 - The development of key skills that prove an aptitude in Performing Arts, such as reproducing repertoire or responding to stimuli - The process that underpins effective ways of working in the Performing Arts, such as development of ideas, rehearsal and performance - Attitudes that are considered most important in the Performing Arts, including personal management and communication - Knowledge that underpins effective use of skills, process and attitudes in the sector such as roles, responsibilities, performance disciplines and styles.